avanzosc/odoo-addons/product_variant_extra_price/README.rst

 Product variant extra prices
 ============================

-New fields to define two new prices for product variants.
+New fields to define four new prices for product variants.
-Two new price types also defined to be able to use it in pricelist definitions.
+Four new price types also defined to be able to use it in pricelist definitions.
+In general settings there is a new field called "Prices in products" to define how many prices show in product form.

 Credits
 =======